petestmart/word-find-solver-homespotter/README.md

 * Will find words in any direction: up, down, left, or right (not diagonal)
 * Will handle arbitrarily sized puzzle inputs
 * The solution does print out the list of found words
+* The solution removes words that are subsets (Won't return "broke" and "broker": only "broker")

 ### Bugs To Fix